Paid social that brings in customers, not just clicks.

 -

 Account architecture built for the platform Campaign structure aligned to how Meta and TikTok actually allocate budget today.
-Fewer campaigns, broader audiences, cleaner signal, more learnings per dollar spent.
+Fewer campaigns, broader audiences, cleaner signal, more learning per dollar spent.

 -

-Creative strategy and direction Concepting, briefs, and creative frameworks that produce testable variants.
-We don't produce the assets ourselves, but we give your team or production partner a clear direction and feed performance data back into the next round.
+Creative strategy and direction Concepts, briefs, and creative frameworks that produce variants worth testing.
+The assets themselves come from your team or a production partner.
+I provide the direction and feed performance data back into the next round.

 -

-Incrementality testing where budget allows Geo holdouts, conversion lift studies, or ghost audiences depending on the account.
+Incrementality testing where budget allows Geo holdout tests, conversion lift studies, or ghost audiences, depending on what the account supports.
 Platform-reported ROAS is a starting point, not an endpoint.

 -

-Reporting that includes the gap Platform metrics alongside GA4 last-click, revenue attribution, and where we can, post-purchase survey data.
-You see the discrepancy and we interpret it for you.
+Reporting that includes the gap Platform metrics alongside GA4 last-click, revenue attribution, and when available, post-purchase survey data.
+You see the discrepancy.
+The monthly review explains it.

 -